-Causes of polio
+Causes and transmission of polio

 Polio is caused by the poliovirus, a highly contagious virus specific to humans.
 The virus usually enters the environment in the feces of someone who is infected.
-In areas with poor sanitation, the virus easily spreads through the fecal-oral route, via contaminated water or food.
-In addition, direct contact with a person infected with the virus can cause polio.
+In areas with poor sanitation, the virus easily spreads from feces into the water supply, or, by touch, into food.

 Symptoms of polio